Rental Bonds Policy

 - Tenants who are in receipt of a Veteran’s Affairs benefit.

-- Tenants that are not required to pay a tenancy damage charge in accordance with FACS’ Tenant Repair Costs Policy, including where FACS agrees that ill health or inability to maintain the premises has contributed to the damage.
+- Tenants that are not required to pay a tenancy damage charge in accordance with DCJ’ Tenant Repair Costs policy, including where DCJ agrees that ill health or inability to maintain the premises has contributed to the damage.

-- Tenants relocated by FACS on portfolio or tenancy management grounds with a tenant damage debt which is older than six years; or the tenant damage debt was incurred prior to the commencement of the policy.
-FACS initiated relocations may occur for reasons that include:
+- Tenants relocated by DCJ on portfolio or tenancy management grounds with a tenant damage debt which is older than six years; or the tenant damage debt was incurred prior to the commencement of the policy.
+DCJ initiated relocations may occur for reasons that include:

 - Where LAHC intends to sell or demolish a property.